palasthotel/ph-postqueue/readme.txt

 = 1.2.1 =
  * Feature: new filter to change the postqueue search order
+ * added some security conditions to ajax functions
+ * new filter for default position if adding post to postqueue via post meta box

 = 1.2.0 =
  * Optimization: New filter for default add to postqueue behavior of post meta box.